 If you need certification and/or notarization for your document, please see details here:

 You may have documents that need certification/notarization.
-Examples of these documents are: certified translations of official and immigration documents such as birth, marriage, divorce and death certificates, diplomas, letters of recommendation, academic records, court rulings, contracts and agreements.
-We are currently offering this type of translation in major languages such as Chinese, Spanish, French, Japanese and German.
+Examples of these documents are: certified translations of official and immigration documents such as birth certificate, marriage certificate, divorce certificate and death certificates, diplomas, letters of recommendation, academic records, court rulings, contracts and agreements.
+We are currently offering this type of translation in languages such as Chinese, Spanish, French, Japanese and German.
 Please inquire if your required language isn’t listed.
 We do offer certified translation of some other languages.
-We can provide a notarized certification to accompany the translations.
+We can provide a notarized certification to accompany the translation.
 There is a minimum fee for this type of translation, and your payment has to be received by us first before we commence any project.

 For A-List Communication to handle this type of request, please follow these steps:

 - We will respond to you with a quote (fees and proposed turnaround time) at our earliest convenience in an agreement.
 We can only provide you a quote after reviewing the source document.